Product Manufacturing and Distribution of Radioactive Material

-General distribution licenses are issued for the commercial distribution of byproduct material to general licensees.
-The requirements for this type of distribution license are contained in Subpart B of 10 CFR Part 32.
+Specific licenses are issued that authorize the commercial distribution of byproduct material to general licensees.
+The requirements for this type of distribution license are provided in Subpart B of 10 CFR Part 32.
 Examples of these products include sealed sources contained in devices designated for detecting, measuring, gauging, or controlling density, thickness, radiation leakage, or chemical composition or for producing light or an ionized atmosphere; tritium or promethium-147 contained in luminous aircraft safety devices; americium-241 in calibration and reference sources; and certain byproduct material in prepackaged units for use in certain in vitro clinical or laboratory tests.
-These products are used under general licenses in Part 31.
+These products are used under general licenses that are provided by the regulations in 10 CFR Part 31.

 Some source material licensees may manufacture or distribute industrial products and devices containing depleted uranium for the purpose of providing a concentrated mass in a small volume of the product or device.
 Requirements for this type of license are in 10 CFR Part 40.34; the products are used under a general license provided in 10 CFR Part 40.25.